kirtanp8/LiquorOClock/README.md

 * I am really happy with my design, the mobile view, the addition of the hamburger, it comes in handy for the mobile view.
 * The colour scheme deserves a retweet too.
+* Learning how to implement one-to-many relationships and many-to-many relationships in the backend should come handy in the near future.

 # Future Enhancements